-Unlike most of the other accelerators focused on social good, Fledge is behind the scenes, a for-profit impact investment fund.
+Unlike most other accelerators focused on social good, Fledge is, behind-the-scenes, a for-profit impact investment fund.
 We invest in every company invited into our program.
-We expect every one of our fledglings to succeed.
+We expect each one of our fledglings to succeed.

-Great ideas nor great products do not succeed alone.
+Great ideas or great products do not succeed alone.
 To succeed, you need to put together all the pieces of entrepreneurship: product, marketing, sales, funding, communications, and leadership.
-That is more to know and more to do than most any one person can do alone.
+That is more to know and more to do than most any one person can know or do alone.
 Putting together all those pieces requires a strong team.

-The team’s knowledge and experience is also not sufficient.
-What we typically see from applicants are entrepreneurs passionate about solving some problem.
+The team’s knowledge and experience are also not sufficient.
+What we typically see from applicants is entrepreneurs who are passionate about solving some problem.
 Passion is a key indicator of success for conscious entrepreneurs.
 How long has the entrepreneur been thinking about the problem?
 What have they been doing to solve it?
-How much have they struggled so far to find a solution and will they ever give up trying?
+How much have they struggled so far to find a solution, and will they ever give up trying?

 Fledge exists to help mission-driven entrepreneurs fulfill their missions.
-We don’t limit the sectors of impact or geographic focus of those impacts.
-We do like to see plans that have a potential to make change on a planetary-scale, but we’ve invited plenty of companies that will improve a single city.
+We don’t limit the sectors of impact or the geographic focus of those impacts.
+We do like to see plans that have the potential to make change on a planetary scale, but we’ve invited plenty of companies that will improve a single city.

 3. Odds of success

-In terms of selecting applicants, this investment structure creates the question of, “What are the odds that this company will earn $2 million in revenues, and if so, how long might that take?”
+In terms of selecting applicants, this investment structure creates the questions, “What are the odds this company will earn $2 million in revenues.
+And if so, how long might that take?”